mongodb/docs/source/includes/list-table-cluster-options.rst

        - :guilabel:`Custom Storage Speed`: The input/output operations per
          second (IOPS) the system can perform.

-       - :guilabel:`Use encrypted storage volumes`: Use simple encryption on your root volume for for data at rest and disk I/O.
+       - :guilabel:`Use encrypted storage volumes`: Uses simple encryption on your root volume for data at rest and disk I/O.

    * - :guilabel:`Replication Factor`

      - The number of :term:`replica set` members.
-Each member keeps a copy of your database.
+Each member keeps a copy of your database, providing high availability and data redundancy.
 For more information, see :manual:`Replication </replication>` in the MongoDB manual.

    * - :guilabel:`Do you want a sharded cluster?`

+     - Sharded clusters support horizontal scaling, allowing expansion of throughput and storage size as operational requirements increase.
-     - If the cluster will handle high throughput or contain large data sets, you can shard the cluster, which partitions the databases over multiple replica sets.
-Each replica set comprises the number of servers specified by the replication factor.
+       Sharded clusters consist of multiple shards, each a replica set.
+Each replica set consists of the number of servers specified by the replication factor.
 For more information on sharded clusters, see :manual:`Sharding </sharding>` in the MongoDB manual.